BurbSec/JohnnyBot/README.md

   - Automatically cleans up orphaned dump files
   - Provides a download link via DM
   - Link expires after 30 minutes

-## Usage

-- Moderators can perform actions using the slash commands listed above.
-- Set up recurring reminders for important announcements or events.
-- Subscribe to calendar feeds to get automatic event notifications.
-- Use message dump functionality to archive user messages when needed.
-- Log files are accessible, and the bot can DM logs on request through the `/log_tail` command.

 ## Contributing